foureyez/ng-data-table/README.md

 # ng-data-table
-This libaray provides sorting, filtering..(adding more) capabilities to normal table.
+This angular library provides sorting, filtering..(adding more) capabilities to normal table.

-* Built using Angular 7 and Bootstrap 4.
+Built using Angular 7 and Bootstrap 4.

 * The demo files are located in /src/app folder.
 * Data-Table library source is located in projects/data-table.